 All substrates must be clean, dry, structurally sound, properly cured and free of dirt, oil, paint, old adhesive, wax, sealers and curing agents.
 General scouring with 20 grit or #3 1/2 open-coat sandpaper will remove most compounds.
 All loose materials must be vacuumed from the surface after scouring.
 The subfloor must be flat to a tolerance of 3/16” in a 10’ radius.
 Hollow spots, popping spots and squeaks are related to unevenness in the subfloor.
 Grinding concrete floors is preferred over the use of filling compounds.
-If filling/leveling compounds are used, they must be portland based cementious materials and have a compressive strength equal to or greater that 3000 psi when cured.
-Use of adhesive over light weight concrete and all gypsum based materials requires the use of Titebond Concrete Primer or equivalent prior to application of adhesive.
-For further information on Titebond Concrete Primer, contact Franklin Technical Service at 1-800-347-4583.
+If filling/flattening compounds are used, they must be Portland-based cementitious material and have a compressive strength equal to or greater than 3000 psi when cured.
+Use of adhesive over light weight concrete and all gypsum-based materials requires the use of a primer prior to application of adhesive.
 Remove all existing base, shoe molding and door thresholds prior to continuing the installation.
 All door casings must be undercut with either a jamb saw or a hand saw.
 Use a piece of the flooring as a guide to determine the thickness needed.

 Installation of Wood Flooring